Dylmoco/smoothr/storefronts/core/auth/README.md

 ## `[data-smoothr]` attributes

 Any element with a `[data-smoothr]` attribute can trigger an action.
-Place the required inputs (for example email and password fields) inside a parent form or container.
+Place the required inputs (for example fields marked `[data-smoothr="email"]` and `[data-smoothr="password"]`) inside a parent form or container.
 The SDK automatically attaches handlers on page load and uses a `MutationObserver` so elements added later are also bound.

 ### `[data-smoothr="login"]`